smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 #### Emergency event

 Safety Feature is HMI's specific mode when "Emergency event" or "Rear view camera" are active modes.
-The main idea from SDL<->HMI point of view is that navigation/audio streaming mustn’t interfere with Rear Camera View mode.
+The main idea from SDL<->HMI point of view is that navigation/audio streaming mustn't interfere with Rear Camera View mode.
 HMI is responsible for managing audio/video data during "Emergency event"/"RearCamera" modes.

 !!!
 MUST
 1. Send notification with appropriate parameter value when mode "Emergency event"/"Rear view camera" becomes active or inactive.

 _Note:_
 When SDL receives `OnEventChanged(EMERGENCY_EVENT isActive:true)` notification about SafetyFeature activation from HMI, SDL moves all apps with AudioStreamingState AUDIBLE to NOT_AUDIBLE state and returns to previous state when gets  `OnEventChanged(EMERGENCY_EVENT isActive:false)`.